kahanscious/godot-tutorials/README.md

 check out the full tutorial on youtube: https://youtu.be/ppumqnJNtNE

 ## health bars
-learn how to make a rain and dust effect with cpu particles check out the full tutorial on youtube: https://youtu.be/GY-oiOzlQA8
+learn how to make health bars two ways check out the full tutorial on youtube: https://youtu.be/GY-oiOzlQA8

 ## coyote jump
+learn how to implement coyote jump check out the full tutorial on youtube: https://youtu.be/sojFWKrv5OM

+## auto-tile & animated tiles
-learn how to make a rain and dust effect with cpu particles check out the full tutorial on youtube: https://youtu.be/sojFWKrv5OM
+learn how to auto-tile and make animated tiles check out the full tutorial on youtube: https://youtu.be/yCQNORRXOoY

 ## moving platforms
-learn how to make a rain and dust effect with cpu particles check out the full tutorial on youtube: https://youtu.be/iKtkwaY6qY4
+learn how to make moving platforms two ways check out the full tutorial on youtube: https://youtu.be/iKtkwaY6qY4

 ## credits